 There may be other risks depending on your condition.
 Be sure to discuss any concerns with your healthcare provider before the procedure.

 Certain factors or conditions may interfere with LEEP.
 These factors include:

 LEEP may be done in a healthcare provider’s office, on an outpatient basis, or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your healthcare provider’s practices.

 Generally, LEEP follows this process:

 After LEEP, you may rest for a few minutes after the procedure before going home.

 You may want to wear a sanitary pad for bleeding.
 It is normal to have some mild cramping, spotting, and dark or black-colored discharge for several days.
-The dark discharge is from the medication applied to your cervix to control bleeding.
+The dark discharge is from the medicine applied to your cervix to control bleeding.

-Notify your health care provider if you have any of the following:
+Tell your healthcare provider if you have any of the following:

-Your health care provider may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you other instructions after the procedure, depending on your particular situation.